cameronac/iostreamWrapper/README.md

 # iostreamWrapper
-iostream wrapper for basic uses such as output to the terminal and input.
+iostream wrapper for basic uses such as output and input from the terminal.